Types of cancer

 Leukaemias are uncommon.
 They make up only 3 out of 100 of all cancer cases (3%).
 But they are the most common type of cancer in children.

-There are different types of leukaemia.
+Go to our information about the different types of leukaemia.

-Lymphomas and myeloma are cancers of the
+Other types of cancer are lymphomas and myeloma, They are cancers of the

 You can read more about the lymphatic system and how cancer may affect it.